cyplo/resume/resume.md

 ##Books
 ["500 Lines or Less"](https://github.com/aosabook/500lines)
 I helped a bit with this new entry in the Architecture of Open Source Applications book series.
-One of the chapters I reviewed was by a Mozillian - [here](https://github.com/aosabook/500lines/pull/69) !
+A sample of the pull request interaction [there](https://github.com/aosabook/500lines/pull/69).

 ---
 ##Day jobs